-Since an egg fast is so restrictive, you may see rapid weight loss and reduced cravings.
+Since the fast is so restrictive, you may see rapid weight loss and reduced cravings.
 As we’ve discovered in our Hip2Keto Book Club selection – The Obesity Code, a ketogenic/low carb diet helps to reduce your blood sugar, promotes belly fat loss, increases energy, mental clarity, and more!

-On the flip side, you may get tired of eating mostly eggs every day, and you may experience short term constipation, diarrhea or other stomach issues.
-Some may experience the keto flu if you have not been following a ketogenic diet prior to the egg fast.
+On the flip side, you may get tired of eating the same thing every day, and you may experience short term constipation, diarrhea or other stomach issues.
+Some may experience the keto flu if you have not previously been following a ketogenic diet.

 As I mentioned above, you’ll want to eat at least six eggs per day, some cheese, and stick with healthy fats.
 Here are a few suggestions on what to eat during the fast: